michaelfester/docs/docs/reference/faq/data-refresh.md

 ### 1. Your Project is active.

-‘Active’ means that someone currently has the app or page open on their device (or you are working on it in Glide).
-If your app is not active i.e. it is not open anywhere, we generally don’t sync, no matter what.
+‘Active' means that someone currently has the app or page open on their device (or you are working on it in Glide).
+If your app is not active i.e. it is not open anywhere, we generally don't sync, no matter what.

 ### 2. Your data source notifies us of a change

 When **Google Drive** or **MS OneDrive** tells us that your Google Sheet/Excel Workbook has changed, we sync your data.
-From the moment that we get that notification, it shouldn’t take long for the data to reach your project.
+From the moment that we get that notification, it shouldn't take long for the data to reach your project.
 The larger your data set — the longer this might take.

 **Airtable** currently does not have the ability to send notifications when there are changes to the base.
 So, Glide checks every three minutes to check.